sstephenson/brochure/README.md

     require "brochure"
     run Brochure::Application.new(File.dirname(__FILE__))

+URLs are automatically mapped to template names.
+So `/` will render `app/templates/index.html.erb`, `/signup` will render `app/templates/signup.html.erb`, `/help/` will render `app/templates/help/index.html.erb`, and so on.

 Helpers should define a module that maps to their filename.
 So `analytics_helper.rb` defines `AnalyticsHelper`, `html/forms_helper.rb` defines `Html::FormsHelper`, and so on.